ch4n3l/ch4n3l.github.io/_posts/2017/2018-09-11-lazy-writeup.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/lazy/home.png)

-Looking at backup's information, we see that it is a SUID binary (which means whenever a user runs it, it runs as root)
+Looking at backup's information, we see that it is a SUID binary (which means whenever a user runs it, it runs as the owner of the file)

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/lazy/backup.png)